 While they were also historically bred for hunting, since the Middle Ages they have also been used for tracking people such as criminals on the run!
 Their noses are estimated to be more than 1,000 times more powerful than a human’s.

 Good luck hiding if they’ve picked up your scent!
 All they need are a few cells and they will be on your trail.
 But despite all this, they’re very gentle dogs with a naturally sweet and loving demeanor.
 Though, their sense of smell often leads them to trouble.

 Highlights: Tenacious, Outgoing, Docile

-In addition, Basset Hounds often have unique patches of coloring over their eyes, lending them an inquisitive expression.
+Basset Hounds, more often than not, have unique patches of coloring over their eyes, giving them an inquisitive expression.
 Though they are known to have stores of energy and love socializing, at home they are ready to lay around with their owners.

 In a phrase, they’re a “work-hard play-hard dog.”
 When out and about, their keen sense of smell can lead them all over, investigating fellow animals and humans alike.
 But at the end of a long day, they love to curl up and relax with their owners.

 Highlights: Adaptable, Mellow, Sociable